Skype for Business, Get Started on iOS

 - Enter your sign-in address (for example, firstname.lastname@example.org or email@example.com if you are a member of UA) and password,

 and then tap Sign In.

 You might be asked for both a user name and a sign-in address.
 The user name will be firstname.lastname@example.org or email@example.com

 - Enter your mobile number with country and region codes.
 If you're an enterprise voice customer and Skype for Business

 can't use a Wi-Fi or cellular data network to make an audio or video call, you'll be called at this number and

 connected to the audio portion of the call.

 - If applicable, choose whether to sign up for the Customer Experience Improvement Program and click Next.

 - Accept the licensing agreement, and then click Done.

-Tap your picture, and then Sign out.
+Tap your profile picture, then choose Sign out.